parsokev/graph_repo/README.md

    - [How to execute the CMake project configurations using the CMakeTools extension](#executing-the-cmake-project-configurations-using-the-cmaketools-extension)
    - [How to execute the GoogleTest Testing Suite using the CMakeTools extension](#executing-the-googletest-testing-suite-using-the-cmaketools-extension)

-11. If modifications are made to program files, both program configurations can be simultaneously rebuilt by executing the `update_windows.ps1` script:
+11. If modifications are made to program files, both program configurations can be simultaneously rebuilt from within the `graph_repo` directory by executing the `update_windows.ps1` script:

       ```
       ./scripts/Windows/update_win.ps1
       ```